-December 14, 2007
+December 14th, 2007

 So why had she allowed herself to be cajoled into going?

 Lia wrinkled her nose.
 She’d told herself that she was tired of being called Lia-Killjoy by her classmates.
 Okay.
 She liked to follow the rules.
 She wasn’t a maverick.
 Or a risk taker.
 She didn’t cheat on tests or skip classes.
 She didn’t even go skinny dipping at the local lake.
-In fact, if she wasn’t at school, she was helping her mother at the grocery store she owned in the center of town.
+In fact, if she wasn’t at school, she was helping her mother at the family-owned grocery store in the center of town.
 But that didn’t mean she couldn’t have a good time, right?

 But deep in her heart she knew that wasn’t why she spent an hour straightening her strawberry blond hair until it fell in a smooth curtain down her back.
-Or added a layer of mascara to her long lashes that surrounded her green eyes.
+Or added a layer of mascara to her long lashes that framed her green eyes.
 Or why she’d climbed out of her window and trudged two miles to the middle of the frozen field.

 She’d been hoping to attract the attention of Chuck Moore, the guy she’d nursed a secret crush on for an entire year.
 He wasn’t the most popular boy in class.
 Or the cutest.
 He had frizzy black hair and an overbite that was prominent despite his braces.
-But he was one of the few guys who pretended to listen when she spoke.
+But he was one of the few guys who at least pretended to listen when she spoke.
 That was far more attractive to a girl who’d spent her school life in the shadows than perfect features or bulging muscles.

 Calling herself an idiot, she’d forced herself to stay long enough to drink a beer and pretend to laugh at the antics of the guys who thought it was a great idea to try and push each other into the fire.
-As if nursing second-degree burns were a hilarious way to spend the evening.
+As if nursing second-degree burns was a hilarious way to spend the evening.
 Then, assuring herself that she’d proved whatever stupid point she’d come there to make, she’d slipped out the door and headed across the dark field.

 Lia muttered a bad word as she slipped on a patch of ice.
 Pike, Wisconsin wasn’t the best location to take a midnight stroll.
 Especially in the middle of winter.
 If she fell and broke a leg, she was going to be in so much trouble.